 If you have any questions about Ethiopiaid, how we handle your donations or if you have a complaint about our fundraising, then you can contact firstname.lastname@example.org.

 Any queries will be handled in accordance with our complaints and feedback policy, a copy of which is available here (.pdf).

 In the autumn of 1987, Sir Alec Reed returned from his first visit to Ethiopia.
 He saw what many people might expect – widespread hardship, suffering and poverty.
 He also saw passion, knowledge and ambition.

 Ethiopiaid came to life in 1989.
 Sir Alec Reed knew that it could take something simple to make a huge difference to the lives of many people.
 Starting with an investment of £1m, he created a platform for years of change.
 Ethiopiaid has grown without losing sight of its relatively humble beginnings.
 Using a small number of hardworking staff and a donated office space, this £1m has grown into more than £30m in partner donations over 25 successful years.

 In 2002 we opened Ethiopiaid Ireland.
 From simple beginnings, focusing on connecting Irish people with our Ethiopian partners, we have grown to become an independent, sustainable organisation with our own voluntary board of directors and partners in Ethiopia.

 We are still connected to the larger Ethiopiaid family in the UK, Australia and Canada through a shared belief in working with Ethiopians to help them achieve the potential that so inspired Sir Alec Reed in 1987.

-Ethiopiaid's Board of Trustees consists of experienced volunteers from a variety of professions.
-They possess a wealth of knowledge and skills and come from a wide variety of professions.
+Ethiopiaid's Board of Trustees consists of experienced volunteers with a wealth of knowledge and skills from a variety of professions.
 This enables the Board to oversee the effective running of the organisation.